HarunMbaabu/Fast-API-and-Docker-BootCamp/README.md

 * Ansible — Configuration Management and Deployment

 * Terraform - An open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files.

+---
+**Day 1: Introduction to Python, Git and Github**
+---

+---
+**Day 2: Introduction to Fast API**
+---